This article has links to products and services we love, which we may make commission from.

 For those who are campervanning it around your chosen route, food shopping is an important part of this journey.

-Most towns and some larger villages have a supermarket (grocery store) where you can stock up on the basics and it is cheaper to get your toiletries in larger stores.
-The cheapest supermarkets are Aldi and Lidl.
+Most towns and some larger villages have a supermarket (grocery store) where you can stock up on the basics, and getting your toiletries in larger stores is cheaper.

 Tesco Metro tends to be more expensive.
 Pick up ice at these superstores.
-It is not always available at gas/petrol stations like it is in the USA.

-These superstores are generally found on the outskirts of towns, often next to hardware stores and budget shops such as B&M which sell cheap toiletries, cleaning products, garden furniture and snacks.
+These superstores are generally found on the outskirts of towns, often next to hardware stores and budget shops such as B&M, which sell cheap toiletries, cleaning products, garden furniture and snacks.

 You can buy alcohol at supermarkets from 10am – 10pm if you are over the age of 18 years old.